 1. Circumstances that make the collection necessary:

 The Office of the Comptroller of the Currency (OCC), the Board of Governors of the Federal Reserve System (Board), and the Federal Deposit Insurance Corporation (FDIC) are requesting comment on a proposed rule (proposed rule) that would implement a quantitative liquidity requirement consistent with the net stable funding ratio standard established by the Basel Committee on Banking Supervision.
-The requirement is designed to reduce the likelihood that disruptions to certain U.S. banking organization’s regular sources of funding will compromise their funding positions, as well as to promote improvements in the measurement and management of liquidity risk.
+The requirement is designed to reduce the likelihood that disruptions to certain U.S. banking organizations’ regular sources of funding will compromise their funding positions, as well as to promote improvements in the measurement and management of liquidity risk.
 The requirement is a medium-term liquidity metric that would require the largest banking organizations to maintain a stable funding profile over a one-year time horizon.
 The proposed rule would apply to all internationally active banking organizations, generally, bank holding companies, certain savings and loan holding companies, and depository institutions with more than $250 billion in total assets or more than $10 billion in on-balance sheet foreign exposure, and to their consolidated subsidiaries that are depository institutions with $10 billion or more in total consolidated assets.

 2. Use of the information: